Improve self -esteem: 3 ideas to be put into practice immediately

 In parallel with this concept it is useful to introduce another: that of self -efficacy, attributable to the well -known psychologist Albert Bandura.

-Self -efficacy : Auto perception of the ability to implement certain actions oriented to obtain a specific result.
+Self-efficacy: self-perception of one's ability to implement certain actions aimed at achieving a specific result.

 The main difference between the two terms consists in this: